 NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

 Crohn’s disease is more on the rare side – affecting about 3 people out of 1,000 – but it can be serious if not treated.
-To help us understand what the disease is, symptoms and treatment, Omar Khan, MD, Gastroenterology at NorthShore, answers common questions.
+To help us understand what the disease is, symptoms and treatment, the experts in Gastroenterology at NorthShore, answer common questions.